About us

 We are an active outdoor group that loves to bike and hike.
 Our team has several years of experience hosting events.
 The events are welcoming and inclusive, it will be easy to make like-minded friends.

-To be able to participate in any of our events, we kindly ask you to sign our waiver and release (see section at the end) and pay an annual nominal fee of $20 within your two week free trial period.
-The good news is that you only have to set up payment once.
-It will be automatically renewed.
-You can of course cancel automatic renewal at any time.
+To be able to participate in any of our events, we kindly ask you to sign our waiver and release (see section at the end) and pay an annual nominal fee of $20 at the end of your two week free trial period.
+The good news is, that you only have to set up payment once.
+It will be automatically renewed every year but you can cancel any time by leaving the group.

 Our recreational bike rides range from 10 to 60 miles in distance at an average speed of 10 to 14 mph.
 They might include breakfast or lunch.
 Our hikes range from 5 to 13 miles in length and are generally casual in nature.
 Occasionally we mix bike rides and hikes.